 London International Horse Show

-This is a great event for rugby fans – Harlequins Big Game 10 takes place at Twickenham Stadium on 30th December.
-Besides the rugby (Harlequins v Northampton Saints) there’s entertainment from pop rock band, Scouting For Girls.
+This is a great event for rugby fans – Harlequins Big Game 11 takes place at Twickenham Stadium on 29th December.
+Besides the rugby (Harlequins v Wasps) there’s live musical entertainment.

 New Year’s Eve fireworks